tobor88/CybereasonAPI/README.md

 - Update Malop labels <br>
 [Documentation for Respond to Malops](https://nest.cybereason.com/documentation/api-documentation/all-versions/respond-malops)

-__Invoke-RespondToMalware__: By using the API you can retrieve details on malware.
+__Respond To Malware__: By using the API you can retrieve details on malware.
 This enables you to address and investigate malware to prevent additional damage.
 - Get a count of all Malware per type
 - Query a specific type of Malware <br>
 [Documentation for Respond to Malware](https://nest.cybereason.com/documentation/api-documentation/all-versions/respond-malware)

-__Add-CustomDetectionRule__: Custom detection rules created via API should be created only after adequate research regarding precision and coverage has been completed.
+__Add Custom Detection Rule__: Custom detection rules created via API should be created only after adequate research regarding precision and coverage has been completed.
 Creating a custom detection rule that is not specific enough can have detrimental impact on retention and overall performance of the environment.
 - Retrieve a list of all active custom detection rules
 - Retrieve a list of all disabled custom detection rules
 - Retrieve a list of all available root causes